 Multifamily Finance

-The Concessionary Debt Multifamily Finance program provides debt financing to eligible for-profit and nonprofit entities, local governments including housing authorities, and tribal governments for the creation of affordable housing.
-The program requires that the housing supported serves an average of 60% Area Median Income (AMI) or below unless the debt is subordinate (see chart below or guidelines for more details).
+Concessionary Debt Multifamily Finance provides debt financing to eligible for-profit and nonprofit entities, local governments including housing authorities, and tribal governments for the creation of affordable housing.
+The program requires that the housing supported serves an average of 60% Area Median Income (AMI) or below unless the debt is subordinate, or the project is located in a designated Rural Resort Community that has successfully petitioned for allowance of higher AMIs.

 Affordable Housing Commitment